Tanish-Sarkar/SafeChat/Project-Overview.md

 1. **Login / Signup**

    * Users create an account or log in using a simple interface.
-   * If no username is provided during signup, the system auto-generates one.

 2. **Dashboard / Room Selection**
    * User will see 3 pages at the navigation bar `Home | Chats | Rules`